olanrewaju-M-Yusuf/cyberdefender/Adding-a-new-operation.md

 Finally, run `npm start` if you haven't already.
 If it's already running, it should automatically build a development version when you save the files.
 You should now be able to view your operation on the site by browsing to [`localhost:8080`](http://localhost:8080).

-You can write whatever code you like as long as it is encapsulated within the object you created.
-Take a look at [`src/core/operations/Entropy.mjs`](https://github.com/gchq/CyberChef/blob/master/src/core/operations/Entropy.mjs) for a good example.
+You can write whatever code you like as long as it does not interfere with other operations or functionality.
+Take a look at [`src/core/operations/ParseTCP.mjs`](https://github.com/gchq/CyberChef/blob/master/src/core/operations/ParseTCP.mjs) for a good example.

 You may find it useful to use some helper functions which have been written in [`src/core/Utils.mjs`](https://github.com/gchq/CyberChef/blob/master/src/core/Utils.mjs) (e.g. `Utils.strToByteArray("Hello")` returns `[72,101,108,108,111]`).